CodePapa360/Convayto/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE.md) file for details.
+This project is licensed under the Apache License 2.0.
+See the [LICENSE](./LICENSE) file for details.

-You are free to use, modify, and distribute this project, but please give credit to the original author.
+### Summary of the Apache License 2.0

+- **You can** use, modify, and distribute the code, as long as you include the required notices.
+- **You must** include a copy of the license in all copies or substantial portions of the software.
+- **You must** provide a copy of the license and state any changes made when redistributing the code.
+- **You cannot** use the names, trademarks, or other identifiers of the project or its contributors without permission.
+- **No warranty** is provided for the software.

+For a full understanding of the terms, please refer to the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).

 ## Author